15 Top-Rated Hikes in Mount Rainier National Park, WA

 15. Wonderland Trail

 The Wonderland Trail is an all-encompassing 93-mile loop that circumnavigates the entire base of Mount Rainier.
-This bucket-list hike features big elevation changes plus unbelievable landscapes of luscious meadows, dense forests, and wild water systems.
-The Wonderland Trail connects and shares footsteps with many of the trails mentioned above.
+This bucket-list hike features significant elevation changes plus unbelievable landscapes of luscious meadows, dense forests, and wild water systems.
+The Wonderland Trail connects and shares footsteps with many of the abovementioned trails.

 Hikers must obtain a much sought-after permit to trek along the Wonderland Trail and spend the night in the backcountry.
-The strenuous endeavor of thru-hiking the Wonderland Trail requires prior backpacking experience or a very knowledgeable trip leader.
+The strenuous endeavor of thru-hiking the Wonderland Trail requires prior backpacking experience or a knowledgeable trip leader.
 It takes most hikers an average of 10 days.
-The route is filled with steep hiking, and the trail gains a total of over 23,000 feet of elevation along the way.
+The route is filled with steep hiking, gaining over 23,000 feet of elevation.

 Backpackers carry much of their food with them and can mail ahead future supplies to different caches along the trail.
 Permits for the trail are in high demand, and backpackers can start applying for the year's allocation in mid-March.
 The prime hiking season for the Wonderland Trail is from late July to mid-September.